harness/developer-hub/docs/frequently-asked-questions/harness-faqs/chaos-engineering-faq.md

 Yes, you can generate a YAML file by choosing the normal flow of creating an experiment (blank canvas or through a template), in the YAML/Visual toggle you can see a generated YAML based on the inputs provided by you.
 A generated YAML can also be downloaded after navigating to `Chaos Experiments` and clicking on `Download Experiments`.

-Additionally you can also leverage Harness [Go SDK repository] (https://github.com/harness/harness-go-sdk) and generate a template.
+Additionally you can also leverage Harness [Go SDK repository](https://github.com/harness/harness-go-sdk) and generate a template.

 #### My issue is not mentioned here, how can I report it?

-To report an issue which is not mentioned here, head over to **Help** in Harness SaaS and click on **Submit a ticket** and provide your feedback.
+To report an issue which is not mentioned here, head over to **Help** in Harness SaaS and click **Submit a ticket** and provide your feedback.

 ## Security